BusProject/SalsaPress/readme.txt

 == Screenshots ==

-1. Authenticating Salsa screenshot1.png
+1. Authenticating Salsa
-1. Adding and customizing Salsa Widgets screenshot2.png
-1. Adding and customizing Salsa Widgets screenshot2.png
+2. Adding and customizing Salsa Widgets
-1. Embedding Salsa to a Page or Post screenshot3.png
+3. Embedding Salsa to a Page or Post
-1. Customizing Embedded Salsa screenshot4.png
+4. Customizing Embedded Salsa
-1. Embedded Salsa in the WordPress Editor screenshot5.png
+5. Embedded Salsa in the WordPress Editor

 == Changelog ==